guillainbisimwa/Bubble-sort/README.md

 ![alt text](https://camo.githubusercontent.com/3a5835d4f56c57cec85939ac345e43fef164c178/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f4d6963726f76657273652d626c756576696f6c6574 "Microverse")

 # Bubble sort
-The Ruby implementation of Bubble sort
+The Ruby implementation of Bubble sort.

-We did it in peer-programming.
+# What is Bubble sort?
+Bubble sort is a simple sorting algorithm.
+This sorting algorithm is comparison-based algorithm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.

 ## Built With
 Ruby